-The daily supervisor at the internship organisation cannot be simultaneously a student of DKE, or a family member.
-In case the daily supervisor is a former student of DKE, s/he should have not been enrolled in one of the DKE programmes less than two years before the start of the internship project.
+The daily supervisor at the internship organisation cannot be simultaneously a student of FSE, or a family member.
+In case the daily supervisor is an alumnus of FSE, s/he should have not been enrolled in one of the DACS programmes less than two years before the start of the internship project.
 The daily supervisor should either have a relevant M.Sc. degree or equivalent professional experience.
 Supervision cannot be done by a third party.